moinism/chotadb/README.md

 ## Support/Compatibility

-As this library depends upon the availablity of `localStorage` so wherever you can use `localStorage`, you can use `ChotaDB` too.
+As this library depends upon the availability of `localStorage` so wherever you can use `localStorage`, you can use `ChotaDB` too.

 Fortunately for us, `localStorage` is supported on a wide array of devices and browsers.